Sodalite: Properties, Facts and Photos

 Sodalite Properties (geology)

-Sodalite from Greenland can look very different and is mostly grey or yellow.
+Sodalite from Greenland has a different appearance and is often grey or yellow.
 Other vibrant colours, including blue, white, pink, green and red are also known.

 Some varieties fluoresce under UV light, while others are tenebrescent.
 Tenebrescent minerals change colour when exposed to UV light and return to their original colour when the light source is removed.

-Although the exceptional grade of this type of sodalite makes it suitable for polishing, it rarely is because it's far too rare.
+The exceptional grade of this sodalite makes it suitable for polishing.
+However, due to its rarity, it rarely is.

-The variety of sodalite that exhibits tenebrescence is known as Hackmanite.
+The variety that exhibits tenebrescence is known as Hackmanite.

 A deposit of exceptionally fine-grade sodalite has recently been discovered in Quebec, Canada.
 A few polished stones from this locality are beginning to appear on the market.

 On the Mohs scale of mineral hardness, sodalite grades 5.5 to 6.
-Being opaque, it's cut as a cabochon for gemstones and can be well polished.
+When used for gemstones, it's cut as a cabochon and can be highly polished.

 It's widely reported that in 1901, during a visit to Canada, the Prince and Princess of Wales, who later became King George V and Queen Mary, fell in love with sodalite.
 They subsequently had one hundred thirty tons shipped to the UK.